Interview with Dedicated React JS Developers

 Here at Mobilunity we try to follow the trends, and to always know what are the popular technologies on the market.
 As a Dedicated Teams provider, we get a lot of requests for a remote React.js developer for hire, so of course, we made our own research on why is the technology the biggest trend in Front-end development today.
 When conducting interviews with dedicated React JS developers, it is essential to evaluate their expertise in front-end development, including their proficiency as a bootstrap web developer, to ensure they possess the skills needed to create responsive and visually appealing user interfaces.

 Our React Developers Denis and Roman, working on a French marketplace project, gladly helped us to figure out why React and what trends in React web development currently exist.
 See our video interview and read the transcript below.

-The host of our mini interview with React engineers is Olga, Account Manager at Mobilunity, who will be happy to answer all your questions about building remote dedicated teams.
+The host of our mini interview with React engineers is Olga, Account Manager at Mobilunity, who will be happy to answer all your questions about hiring remote react developer and building remote dedicated teams.